STA207/Presentation/README.md

 unconfounded if the treatment status is conditionally independent of the potential outcomes, given a set of covariates (Rubin, 1990).
-This assumption is not satisfied by our original data since a clear dependence exists between a State’s decision to implement mandatory jail sentences is based upon much of the data we plan to use in our analysis.
+This assumption is not satisfied by our original data since a clear dependence exists between a State's decision to implement mandatory jail sentences is based upon much of the data we plan to use in our analysis.
 However, propensity score matching will control for this since the propensity score is conditioned on all potential covariates (Rosenbaum,